b14ckw1d0w/dracut-network-manager-wireless/README.md

     cd ~/ && curl -fsSL https://raw.githubusercontent.com/b14ckw1d0w/dracut-network-manager-wireless/main/main/install.sh -o install.sh && sudo bash install.sh
     ```

-2. Reboot your system to apply the changes.
+2. Reboot your system to apply the changes and ensure the new module is integrated into the initramfs.

 3. Or install from the AUR on Arch.
 [Coming soon...]